 The Role of Parents / Carers

 Parents / Carers play a crucial role in ensuring that their children understand the need to use the internet / mobile devices in an appropriate way.
 Research shows that many parents and carers do not fully understand the issues and are less experienced in the

 use of ICT than their children.
-The school will therefore take every opportunity to help parents understand these issues through parents’ evenings, newsletters, letters, website and information about national / local e-safety campaigns / literature.
+The school will therefore keep parents and carers informed of these issues through parents’ evenings, newsletters, letters, website and information about national / local e-safety campaigns / literature.